-Our data sets are multi-scale subbands of a given orientation and scale from five standard test images of size 512×512 pixels ("Lena", "Barbara", "boats", "hill", and "baboon").
-For image representation, we employed an over-complete tight frame representation known as the steerable pyramid [29] as the frontend linear decomposition.
-The basis functions of this linear decomposition are spatially localized, oriented and span roughly one octave in bandwidth.
-They are polar separable in the Fourier domain and are related by translation, dilation and rotation.
-We fit the FoGSM model to subbands corresponding to the first scale and third orientation in an 8-orientation decomposition (the peak orientation angle of this band is at $\pi/4$ radians, relative to the horizontal axis).
+Our data sets are multiscale subbands of a given orientation and scale from five standard test images of size 512×512 pixels (known as "Lena," "Barbara," "boats," "hill," and "baboon").
+For image representation, we employed an overcomplete tight frame representation known as the steerable pyramid [29].
+The basis functions of this linear decomposition are spatially localized, oriented, and span roughly one octave in bandwidth.
+They are polar separable in the Fourier domain and are related by translation, dilation, and rotation.
+We fit the FoGSM model to subbands corresponding to the first scale and third orientation in an eight-orientation decomposition (the peak orientation angle of this band is at $\pi/4$ radians, relative to the horizontal axis).

-The neighborhood size of the two component hGMRFs of the FoGSM model (corresponding to variables u and log z) were chosen by maximizing the cross-validated likelihood.
-We cut each subband into equal-sized rectangular halves, fitted the FoGSM model of a given neighborhood size to one half of the subband, and then computed the likelihood on the data from the other half of the subband using Eq.
-(6).
+The neighborhood sizes of the two component hGMRFs of the FoGSM model (corresponding to variables u and log z) were chosen by maximizing the cross-validated likelihood.
+We cut each subband into equal-sized rectangular halves, fitted the FoGSM model of a given neighborhood size to one half of the subband, and then computed the likelihood on the data from the other half of the subband using (6).
 The best performance was observed for 5×5 neighborhoods, for both hGMRFs.
 Once the neighborhood size was determined, the generating kernels were optimized using the algorithm described in the previous section.
-The vector z, which represents the local signal variance, was initialized by computing the local variances estimated within each overlapping 5×5 spatial window.
+The vector z, which represents the local signal variance, was initialized by